oubino/locpix/docs/source/index.rst

 **locpix** is a Python library for analysing point cloud data from SMLM.
 This includes the following functionality:

 #.
-Converting .csv files representing SMLM data (point cloud) into histograms
+Converting .csv files representing SMLM data (point cloud) into histograms :ref:`preprocess`
 #.
-Manually annotating these histograms to extract relevant localisations
+Manually annotating these histograms to extract relevant localisations :ref:`annotate`
 #.
-Utilising Classic method, Cellpose and Ilastik to segment the histograms to extract relevant localisations
+Labelling histogram with seeds for watershed algorithm :ref:`get-markers`
 #.
+Utilising Classic method, Cellpose and Ilastik to segment the histograms to extract relevant localisations :ref:`classic-segmentation`, :ref:`cellpose-segmentation` and :ref:`ilastik-segmentation`
-Performance metrics calculation based on the localisations (not the histograms!)
+#.
+Performance metrics calculation based on the localisations (not the histograms!) :ref:`membrane-performance`

 .. note::